aiidalab/aiidalab-qe/docs/source/index.rst

       .. rubric:: The Quantum ESPRESSO App - Version 23.10.0a0

-      The Quantum ESPRESSO (QE) app is an AiiDAlab web-based graphical user interface allowing users to conduct and streamline many of `Quantum ESPRESSO`_'s calculations by leveraging `AiiDA`_'s powerful workflows implemented in the AiiDA Quantum ESPRESSO plugin.
+      The Quantum ESPRESSO (QE) app is an `AiiDAlab`_ Jupyter-based graphical user interface allowing users to conduct and streamline many of `Quantum ESPRESSO`_'s calculations by leveraging `AiiDA`_'s powerful workflows implemented in the AiiDA Quantum ESPRESSO plugin.

    .. grid-item::
       :columns: 12 4 4 4